kmkr/splendid-nudibranch/content.md

 Title Graeffe's Sea Cucumber
 Location Anilao, The Philippines
 Latin Pearsonothuria graeffei
-Tags sea-cucumber 2014
+Tags sea-cucumber 2014 portrait
 Description The sea cucumbers are scavengers, crawling mostly around the sea floor.
 Not always though - since their gametes float around in the water column a vertical positioning is thought to increase the chance of successful reproduction for both male and female.

 DSC04244.jpg

 Title Longhorn Cowfish
 Location Anilao, The Philippines
-Tags 2014 boxfish cowfish
+Tags 2014 boxfish cowfish portrait
 Latin Lactoria cornuta
 Description A peaceful fish having horns as defence to make it more difficult for predators to swallow it.
 The cowfishes are, sadly, a common target for the aquarium industry due to their adorable looks.